Crainh2o/Tic-Tac-Toe-Project/README.md

 # What Did I Learn

 I learned that if I actually slow down and look at what I'am doing, I can debug and figure out a lot of problems.
 I also learned how to correctly ask Google the right questions.
 I also learned that when I'm pushed to my limits I can still perform.
 I learned a lot this project week these where my top three.
+My next plans will be to add this project to my website and attempt to add a Falcon symbol for the letter X.

 # Credits